Python-Crash-Course/Python201/Session 0 - Git/git.md

 However, **the files are not yet under version control**.
 The green **U** denotes that the files are *untracked*.
 They need to be explicitly added to Git.

 ---

 ### Git Bash view

 ![bg right:65% 90%](img/Exercises/git_status.png)
 If you are using Git Bash, you can get the same information by typing

 ```css
 git status
 ```

 See the entire history of what we did so far in the image.

 ---

 **Stage the files `README.md` and `.gitignore`** to get them ready to go into the next `commit`.

-1. You use press `+` in VS Code to `add` files to the staging area (see screenshot from VS Code Source tab in previous slide)
+1. You click the `+` button in VS Code to `add` files to the staging area (hoover the mouse over the specific files)
 2. Equivalent commands in Git Bash is

 ```css
 git add README.md .gitignore
 ```

 You can also stage **all** files by

 ```css
 git add .
 ```

 ---

 ## Exercise 6